LoveBio/fimep/README.md

 ## Overview

-FIMEP is designed to streamline effector prediction by combining outputs from different kingdom-specific prediction tools, standardizing them into a consistent format, encoding predictions for model compatibility, and producing a final classification.
+**fimep** is designed to streamline effector prediction by combining outputs from different kingdom-specific prediction tools, standardizing them into a consistent format, encoding predictions for model compatibility, and producing a final classification.

 ### Features